JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 (like post by categories/tags or any custom post type taxonomies like "portfolio-categories"). <br />
 Plugin working with a basic Bootstrap 4 Flex grid.
 Only enqueued, if style with 'bootstrap' or 'bootstrap-4' slug not already enqueued.

-* Working with any Themes and any post types
+* Working with any Themes and any post types.
 * Multiple styles as "normal", same height, masonry or carousel (slider).
 * Single or multiple filter based on taxonomies and terms.
 Multi selectable.
-* Search in pre-selected taxonomies and terms
+* Search in pre-selected taxonomies and terms.
-* Wordking via shortcode, can be used multiple times on a posts or pages (or any custom post types)
+* Wordking via shortcode, can be used multiple times on a posts or pages (or any custom post types).
-* AJAX pagination
+* AJAX pagination.
-* AJAX infinite loading
+* AJAX infinite loading.
-* AJAX read more loading
+* AJAX read more loading.
-* Update browser URL with infintie or read more loading based on page and scroll position
+* Update browser URL with infintie or read more loading based on page and scroll position.
 * Store session (page number, selected filters and search). <br />
 Useful if visitor is hit back or click on back button (if any) on the sinlge page/post.
-* Bootstrap 4 Flex grid
+* Bootstrap 4 Flex grid.
-* JavaScript Hooks <br />
+* JavaScript Hooks. <br />
 https://github.com/carldanley/WP-JS-Hooks
 * Translatable via po/mo files.
 Pot included.
-* Multiple hover effects <br />
+* Multiple hover effects. <br />
 https://tympanus.net/Development/HoverEffectIdeas/index.html <br />
 https://tympanus.net/Development/HoverEffectIdeas/index2.html